-Equipment Name: Armored Rescue Vehicle Quantity Owned: 1 Lifespan: 12 years Equipment Capabilities: Provides ballistic protection to occupants and can seat up to twelve people.
-It has an elevated turret platform, emergency equip pment and public address system.
+Equipment Name: Armored Rescue Vehicle

+Quantity Owned: 1 Lifespan: 12 years

+Equipment Capabilities: Provides ballistic protection to occupants and can seat up to twelve people.
+It has an elevated turret platform, emergency equipment and public address system.
 It can be equipped with a breaching ram to open doors.

-Manufacturer Product Description: The Ballistic Ar vehicles is manufactured by Armored Group.
-The BATT vehicles are used by special assignment units and Special Weapons and Tactics (SWAT) units con- - missions.
-The BATT range of vehicles can transport as many as 12 to 14 officers in urban and off-road operations.
-The vehicles allow police and internal s ecurity forces to provide quick response to critical incidents involving firearms and violence.
-Purpose/Authorized Uses: The armored rescue veh nicle (ARV) provides ballistic protection for officers to enter or evacuate community members from a c langerous area.
+Manufactured Product Description: The Ballistic Armored Tactical Transport (BATT) range of armored vehicles is manufactured by Armored Group.
+The BATT vehicles are used by special assignment units and Special Weapons and Tactics (SWAT) units conducting law enforcement and homeland security missions.
+The BATT range of vehicles can transport as many as 12 to 14 officers in urban and off-road theaters of operation.
+The vehicles allow police and internal security forces to provide quick response to critical incidents involving firearms and violence.

+Purpose/Authorized Uses: The armored rescue vehicle (ARV) provides ballistic protection for officers to enter or evacuate community members from a dangerous area.
 The vehicle is not weaponized and does not have tracks.
 It is built on a commercially available chassis but does have the capability of mounting a breaching ram to it.
 It is equipped with a public address system for communication.
 Use of the ARV is authorized by officers when there is an elevated threat of encountering armed resistance.

-Fiscal Impacts: The initial cost of the equipment wa grant funding through the Office of Community Oriented Policing Services.
+Fiscal Impacts: The initial cost of the equipment was \$166,900 in 2012 and was funded with federal grant funding through the Office of Community Oriented Policing Services.
 Ongoing maintenance is handled internally by the Support Services Department.

+Annual Maintenance: \$1,700.00

-Annual Maintenance: \$1,600.00 Personnel Cost: N/A Legal/Procedural Rules Governing Use: There are n vehicle.
+Personnel Cost: N/A

+Legal/Procedural Rules Governing Use: There are no legal rules governing use of the armored rescue vehicle.
 Procedurally, use of the vehicle will be authorized by a supervisor or incident commander when deemed necessary.

-Training Required: During initial hire and at least every two years after, officers are provided familiarity training on use of the ARV which include - the equipment (emergency equipment, public addr Other Notes: The Chief of Police may authorize us e at community events and city-sponsored events.
+Training Required: During initial hire and at least every two years after, officers are provided familiarity training on use of the ARV which includes driving the vehicle and a variety of functions of the equipment (emergency equipment, public address system, door locking mechanisms, etc.).

+Other Notes: The Chief of Police may authorize use at community events and city-sponsored events.